Day Seven: El Silencio Como Lugar

 Learning to Enter

 I have spent much of my adult life in noisy environments: classrooms full of voices, offices humming with machines, homes filled with the sounds of family and obligation.
 Silence, when it appeared, felt like an interruption rather than a foundation.
 I filled it quickly, almost reflexively, with music, with podcasts, with the radio playing in the background while I worked.
-The thought of sustained quiet made me uneasy in ways I did not examine.
+The thought of sustained quiet made me uneasy in ways I left unexamined.

 Now I understand that unease differently.
 What I was avoiding in silence was an encounter.
-Silence does not simply sit there; it waits.
+Silence waits.
 It listens.
 Picard writes that where silence is, we are observed by silence.
 Silence looks at us more than we look at it.
 This is precisely what felt threatening: the sense that in silence, I would have to meet myself without distraction, without the buffer of activity and noise that kept me safely busy.

 Here in Loreto, I am learning to enter silence rather than escape it.
 The learning has been gradual.
 In the first days, I noticed how quickly my mind rushed to fill the quiet.
 Thoughts formed into lists.
 Conversations from months ago replayed themselves.
 The body responded with tension, as though silence required vigilance, as though something might be hiding in the stillness.